ali-xfactor/biomedical_signal_analysis/README.md

   <em>Figure 5: Synthetic Validation — The algorithm successfully detects R-peaks (green) and strictly isolates the synthetically injected ectopic beat (red dashed lines).</em>
 </div>

+### 5. 05_new_file.py — Feature Extraction on MIT-BIH (Record 116)
+This stage re-applies the PVC detection logic from Stage 4 to a second, independent clinical record (MIT-BIH record 116, sampled at 360 Hz) to test the detector's generalizability across datasets.
+The signal is bandpass-filtered (0.5–30 Hz), R-peaks are located with adaptive height/prominence thresholds, and each beat is scored against the same dual-criteria logic:
+* **Timing:** R-R interval falling below 75% of the patient's median R-R.
+* **Compensatory pause:** Sum of the surrounding R-R intervals approximating twice the median.
+* **Morphology:** Pearson correlation against a per-record "normal beat" template.

+Rather than only printing detections, this script exports every beat's features (`RR_PRE`, `RR_POST`, `CORR`, `COMPENSATORY`) and its resulting label to `ecg_features.csv`, turning the rule-based detector into a labeled dataset for supervised learning in the next stage.

+### 6. 06_model_training.py — Machine Learning Classification
+This stage moves from rule-based detection to a data-driven approach: a **Logistic Regression** classifier is trained on the feature table produced in Stage 5 to evaluate whether the hand-engineered features (R-R timing, compensatory pause, morphological correlation) are sufficient to separate PVC from normal beats.
+* Data is split 80/20 into training and test sets.
+* Model performance is reported via a **confusion matrix** and a full **classification report** (precision, recall, F1-score), since PVCs are a minority class and plain accuracy would be a misleading metric.

+This stage is exploratory — a first check on feature quality — rather than a tuned, production-ready classifier.

 ---

 ## ⚠️ Scope & Limitations
 This project was developed for learning and portfolio purposes.
 A few things worth noting:
 * Peak-detection thresholds and filter parameters were tuned on specific MIT-BIH and Icentia11k records and have not been validated across the full databases.
 * The bradycardia/tachycardia flagging is a simple threshold rule, not a validated diagnostic method.
+* The Stage 6 classifier is trained on a single record's features and has not been validated across patients — it is a proof of concept for the feature set, not a generalizable model.
 * This pipeline has not been tested for real-time / low-latency use and is not intended for clinical or medical-device applications in its current form.

 ---